- Why Colby?

 The staff works with academic advisors and other members of the faculty and staff to assist students in the selection of courses and experiential options that best meet their individual interests and needs.
 Students considering careers in medicine, veterinary medicine, and dentistry are advised to meet with a member of the Health Professions Preparation Committee as early as possible in the first year, and those interested in law and business should see the pre-law or pre-business advisors.

 The Career Services library includes extensive information on career fields, job-search techniques, current employment openings for permanent and summer positions, internships, and graduate-degree programs.
-Computers and typewriters also are available for student use.
+Computers also are available for student use.

 Students are encouraged to experiment with FOCUS and Do What You Are, computer programs that provide interest testing and value determination as well as information about hundreds of professions.
 Workshops and individual counseling on career exploration, job search, and interviewing techniques can be as helpful to the underclass student seeking a summer job or January internship as to the senior seeking a permanent career opening.
 In addition, a reference file may be opened at any time, and a weekly e-mail newsletter is distributed listing current activities and programs as well as career-related opportunities.
 All job openings also are posted in eRecruting, a searchable Web site accessible on the Career Services home page (www.colby.edu/career.serv).